Random matrices: Examples and generalizations

-where the contour $\mathcal{C}$ surrounds $\operatorname{supp}\bar\rho$, and can be deformed to surround the zeros and poles of $R$.
+where the contour $\mathcal{C}$ surrounds $\operatorname{supp}\bar\rho$, and can be deformed to surround the zeros and poles of $\tilde R$.

 While this leads to more complicated spectral curves than our Hermitian matrix model, the universal results continue to hold.
-In particular, the solutions of the Riemann--Hilbert equation are still parametrized by periods of the spectral curve, and correspond to possible integration contours.
+In particular, the solutions of the Riemann--Hilbert equation are still parametrized by periods of a spectral curve.
 The two-point function is still the fundamental second kind differential of the spectral curve, plus possible oscillatory terms.